Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-authenticating-users-from-an-api.md

 }
 ```

-We pass the username and password to this function as strings, then we make a `POST` call to our defined apiUrl and call the `api/login` endpoint.
+We pass the username and password to this function as strings, then make a `POST` call to our defined apiUrl and call the `api/login` endpoint.
 Here we pass the username and password variables.

-Next, we make use of the `pipe` and `map` method to return the data.
+Next, we use the `pipe` and `map` methods to return the data.

 The API returns only a token, so let's create a new user object with the username and token.